HL7/davinci-alerts/input/pagecontent/index.md

   - The Intermediary has the role and functional requirements of a Da Vinci Notifications Recipient
   - The Intermediary has the role and functional requirements of a Da Vinci Notifications Sender if it is forwarding messages using the framework defined in this guide.

-See the [Da Vinci Notifications CapabilityStatements] page for details on the RESTful transactions and specific profiles applicable to each of these actors.
+See the Da Vinci Notifications [Capability Statements] for details on the RESTful transactions and specific profiles applicable to each of these actors.

 #### Actors